SMART-K3Y/MusicBypass/README.md

 ---

-## 📜 License (IMPORTANT)
+## 📜 License (MANDATORY)

-This project is released under a **strict license**.
+MusicBypass is released under a **strict proprietary license**.

-You are **required to read and comply with the LICENSE** before using, modifying, or distributing this project.
+You are **legally required** to read and comply with the license terms **before** using, accessing, or interacting with this project in any way.

-The license is located at:
+📄 The full license is located at: ./LICENSE